legion-labs/legion/docs/data-pipeline/EXAMPLE.md

-# Example(s):
+# Examples:

-Below you can find an example (just one for now) of how data pipeline works to transform data from a psd/fbx format to the runtime binary one.
+Below you can find examples of how data pipeline works to transform data from a psd/fbx format to the runtime binary one.

 The process in high level can be described as: